jpverkamp/blog/content/reviews/movies/Marvel Cinematic Universe/MCU Phase 2/3 - Captain America The Winter Soldier.md

 - Michael Lark
 reviews/year: 2014
 ---
-From {{<crosslink text="one of the weakest" title="Thor: The Dark World">}} MCU movies to one of the strongest.
+From [[Thor: The Dark World|one of the weakest]]() MCU movies to one of the strongest.
 I loved the first solo entry of Captain American and the second is even better.
-Much like {{<crosslink text="last time" title="Captain America: The Winter Soldier">}}, I very much enjoyed this movie.
+Much like [[Captain America: The Winter Soldier|last time]](), I very much enjoyed this movie.

 It's a solid contrast against the first Captain America (blind optimistic patriotism versus a darker world, where even your friends... might not be).
 It's made all the better having already seen the future of Sam and Bucky/The Winter Soldier now.
 Last time through, I was hoping they could pull off all the new characters and now...
 I think they did.